robertmcnees/open-my-window/README.md

 # Secret Management

-At this time I manually enter the API key for OpenWeather via the Azure console after creating the application.
+The API key for OpenWeatherAPI is stored in an Azure key vault.
+Spring Cloud Azure is used to pull this information from the key vault.